hassandiv/podcast/README.md

 npm run dev
 ```

-- Access the web application at http://localhost:3000
+- Once the application is installed and running, you can access it at http://localhost:3000 in your web browser.

 ## Acknowledgements